applehat/datapond/README.md

 Delete a document from the DataPond by id

 Will delete the document with the given `id` if it exists.

+# Known Issues

+- Currently there is no way to limit the fields retrieved from documents using the `/documents` endpoint.
+You can use `/query` if you need more advanced filtering.

 # Running💻
 `npm i`